 In Iran, at least 40 people may have died in bitter street fighting in the Iranian gulf port of Khorramshahr on Wednesday (30 May).

-In Iran, at least 40 people may have died in bitter street fighting in the Iranian gulf port of Khorramshahr on Wednesday (30 May).
+Background: In Iran, at least 40 people may have died in bitter street fighting in the Iranian gulf port of Khorramshahr on Wednesday (30 May).
 Port officials said Arabs attacked the harbour area with petrol bombs, setting buildings ablaze.
 They've been demanding independence for their home area.
 This latest attack came only a day after Prime Minister Mehdi Bazargan warned that the country was in great danger from internal discord and division of power.

 SYNOPSIS: One of the secular groups which spoke out loudest in opposition to the Shah was Iran's lawyers.
 And at a congress of the bar association last Monday (28 May) delegates voiced their increasing concern at the drift of the revolution.
 Among the delegates was the chairman of the National Iranian Oil Company, Hassan Nazih.
 His workers were instrumental in the downfall of the Shah, and lately they have been taking an increasingly independent line on production and export policies.
 It was announce on Tuesday (29 May) that crude oil production had fallen by 700,000 barrels a day from last month's average.